Simple Theory of Chiral Fermion Dark Matter: Dark matter phenomenology

 where the upper bound on $m_\Psi$ is determined to allow the triplet fields to decay into $\Psi$.
 For this case, a DM pair can annihilate into $hh'$ and $h'h'$.
 Since the $\Psi$-$h'$ coupling is not suppressed by $\theta$, the dominant annihilation channel is $\Psi \Psi \to h'h'$.
 The annihilation processes are shown in Fig.~\ref{fig:ann}.

 Therefore, the model in this parameter regime can be classified into the secluded DM~\cite{0711.4866}.
 This annihilation process is essential to obtain the right amount of DM energy density.
 Figure~\ref{fig:fermionic-DM-h'h'-1} shows $\Omega h^2$ for $m_{h'} = 100$~GeV, $\theta=0.01$, $m_V=2.1 m_\Psi$, and $m_H = 2.1 m_\Psi$.
 The measured value of the DM energy density is $\Omega h^2 = 0.1198\pm0.0012$~\cite{Aghanim:2018eyx}.
 We find that the right amount of the DM relic density is obtained in a wide range of DM mass.
-This is because the pair annihilation process of DM into $h'h'$ is efficient.
+This is because the pair annihilation process of DM into $h'h'$ is efficient for $m_\Psi \gtrsim m_{h'}$.
+As can be seen, around $m_\Psi =$ 100~GeV, the contour drastically changes.
+This is the sign of the opening of the $h'h'$ channel.
+Before the opening, the main annihilation channel is $b\overline{b}$, which is suppressed by small $\theta$, and thus it requires a large $y_D$ for $\Omega h^2 = 0.12$.
+Once the $h'h'$ channel opens, there is no small $\theta$ suppression in the channel, and thus large $y_D$ is not required.
+Since pairs of DM particles in the initial state have momentum, so the $h'h'$ channel opens slightly below 100~GeV.
 We also show the constraint from DM direct detection by the Xenon1T experiment.
-Here we estimate the constraint from the Xenon1T experiment by
+We estimate the constraints from the Xenon1T experiment as follows.
+In the direct detection experiments, the DM-nucleon scattering ratio is proportional to the DM number density times the DM-nucleon scattering cross section, $n_\text{DM} \sigma_{\text{SI}}$.
+The number density is equal to the energy density divided by the DM mass, and the energy density is proportional to $\Omega h^2$.
+Therefore, we estimate the constraint from the direct detection experiment for the single DM particle scenario as

-where $\Omega h^2_{obs.} \simeq 0.12$ and $\sigma_{exp.}$ is the upper bound given by the Xenon1T experiment.
-The constraint is stronger for larger $\theta$ because larger $\theta$ makes the DM-Higgs coupling larger.
+where $\Omega h^2_\text{obs.} \simeq 0.12$ and $\sigma_\text{exp.}$ is the upper bound given by the Xenon1T experiment.\footnote{ This scaling is expected in the case of cold DM~\cite{1005.4280}, and is also used in the literature~\cite{1306.4710, 1709.01945,1906.06864}. } The constraint is stronger for larger $\theta$ because larger $\theta$ makes the DM-Higgs coupling larger.
 Note that the WIMP-nucleon scattering cross section is proportional to $\sin^2 (2\theta)$.
-We have found that large values of $y_D$ is disfavored by the PU bound.
+We have found that large values of $y_D$ are disfavored by the PU bound.
 Note that $y_D$ is related to the gauge coupling and the scalar quartic couplings by Eq.~\eqref{eq:gD} and Eqs.~\eqref{eq:lam1}--\eqref{eq:lamHPhi}.
-We need to discuss the PU bound shown in Sec.~\ref{sec:PU}, because larger $y_D$ values lead to larger $\lambda_2$ and $g_D$, see Eqs.~\eqref{eq:gD} and \eqref{eq:lam2}.
+We need to discuss the PU bound shown in Sec.~\ref{sec:PU}, because larger $y_D$ values lead to larger $\lambda_2$ and $g_D$; see Eqs.~\eqref{eq:gD} and \eqref{eq:lam2}.
 We find that the PU bound on $g_D$ gives the strongest upper bound on $y_D$.
 Both the PU bound and $\Omega h^2 \simeq 0.12$ are satisfied if $m_{h'} \lesssim 280$~GeV.